grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 What do you think?

 **Jane**: The stories pretty much reflect what I want for the first iteration.
-I do not think I have any corrections to make.
+I don't think I have any corrections to make.

-**Johnny:** Now we will take each story and collect some examples of how it should work.
+**Johnny:** Now we'll take each story and collect some examples of how it should work.

 **Benjamin:** Johnny, don’t you think it is obvious enough to proceed with implementation straight away?